When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 Be on the alert: Doing Due Diligence on PEPs

 PEPs call for enhanced due diligence checks under Section 6 of the German Money Laundering Act (GWG).
 Among other things, the checks must clarify the origin of assets in order to prevent money laundering.
 In a risk-based approach, PEPs are automatically classed as high risk.
 A robust PEP check uses PEP lists of politically exposed persons.
+The regulatory authority established by the government is responsible for providing guidance, assessing and enforcing compliance with PEP standards to banks.
+Banks may oversee enhanced due diligence measures or legal actions based on the risk assessment.
+This may require intensive due diligence for higher-risk customers, especially those for whom the sources of funds are not clear.

 With regard to holders of public office at sub-national level, PEP checks are usually regarded as unnecessary unless the person’s political importance is similar to that of a person in a similar position at national level.
 In addition, KYC PEP checks are not necessary for business relationships that involve only occasional or very small financial transactions.